Levels in Data Flow Diagrams (DFD)

 In Software engineering DFD(data flow diagram) can be drawn to represent the system of different levels of abstraction.
 Higher-level DFDs are partitioned into low levels-hacking more information and functional elements.
 Levels in DFD are numbered 0, 1, 2 or beyond.
 Here, we will see mainly 3 levels in the data flow diagram, which are: 0-level DFD, 1-level DFD, and 2-level DFD.

-It is also known as context diagram.
+It is also known as a context diagram.
 It’s designed to be an abstraction view, showing the system as a single process with its relationship to external entities.
-It represent the entire system as single bubble with input and output data indicated by incoming/outgoing arrows.
+It represents the entire system as a single bubble with input and output data indicated by incoming/outgoing arrows.

 2-level DFD goes one step deeper into parts of 1-level DFD.
 It can be used to plan or record the specific/necessary detail about the system’s functioning.